smartbch/docs/libraries/moeingads/Internal.md

 - EdgeNodes: the edge nodes returned by `PruneTwigs`.
 - MaxSerialNum: the maximum serial number of all the entries.
 When a new entry is appended, it is increased by one.
 - ActiveEntryCount: the count of all the active entries.
-- IsRunning: whether OnvaKV is running.
-When OnvaKV is initialized, it is set to true.
-When OnvaKV is closed properly, it is set to false.
-If it is found true during  initialization, it means OnvaKV was NOT closed properly, and you should recover the data.
+- IsRunning: whether moeingads is running.
+When moeingads is initialized, it is set to true.
+When moeingads is closed properly, it is set to false.
+If it is found true during  initialization, it means moeingads was NOT closed properly, and you should recover the data.
 - TwigHeight: a map whose key is Twig's ID and value is the maximum value of its entries' heights.
-When OnvaKV is asked to 'prune till a given height', this map is used to show which twigs can be pruned.
+When moeingads is asked to 'prune till a given height', this map is used to show which twigs can be pruned.

-When OnvaKV is NOT properly closed, TwigMtFileSize and EntryFileSize may be different from the real file size on disk, because of the last block's partial execution.
+When moeingads is NOT properly closed, TwigMtFileSize and EntryFileSize may be different from the real file size on disk, because of the last block's partial execution.
 Before recovering, the twig Merkle tree file and entry file would be truncated to the TwigMtFileSize and EntryFileSize stored in metadb, respectively.

 #### B-tree